Product

 favicon_wt-01

 Every Waterstream node is stateless because everything is stored into Kafka.
-This allows low latency and excellent scalability
+This allows low latency and excellent scalability.

 favicon_wt-01